“This really will be a new day for California”

 Gov. Gavin Newsom is ready to uphold California’s role as a bellwether state on many important national issues, including animal welfare.
 In a bold move Newsom’s 2020-21 budget offers a one-time $50 million fund to the UC Davis Koret Shelter Medicine Program to develop a new grant program.
 According to the budget summary, the goal is to help local communities “achieve the state’s policy goal that no adoptable or treatable dog or cat should be euthanized”.

 “We want to be a no-kill state,” Newsom said during a press conference.

 Dr. Michelson has been an advocate for shelter animals for over 15 years.
 He launched the first free national microchip registry in 2005, in the wake of Hurricane Katrina.
-Since then, Michelson Found Animals Foundation has grown to operate a range of lifesaving programs including two pet retail and adoption centers, national animal welfare grants, and several robust thought leadership initiatives – all of which help put pets in good homes and keep them there.
+Since then, Michelson Found Animals Foundation has grown to operate a range of lifesaving programs including adoption centers, national animal welfare grants, and several robust thought leadership initiatives – all of which help put pets in good homes and keep them there.